-Yeah, I think I think if I was if I was treating someone and I was to see they wanted to put the phone on the side, I'd be thinking, why do you need your phone out?
-Visible?
+Yeah, I think if I was treating someone and I was to see they wanted to put the phone on the side, I'd be thinking, why do you need your phone out?
+Visible.
 Are you planning to try and record something?
-And that coming back to that gut feel if there's these kinds of things happening, everything can what is happening here?
+And coming back to that gut feel if there's these kinds of things happening, I'd be thinking what is happening here?
 Why does someone feel the need to do this?
-So as opposed to someone who's got the phone, put it out of the way it's in the bag?
-And less likely, but as you say, I'm not quite sure which which tack?
-Chris was taken with this question.
+So as opposed to someone who's got the phone, put it out of the way it's in the bag.
+And less likely, but as you say, I'm not quite sure which tack Chris was taking with this question.

 Not sure.
 I'm not sure where the law stands on this.
 Because frankly, I wouldn't give a damn if someone was recording my treatment.
 Because if I'm doing anything that shouldn't be recorded, then I shouldn't be in practice.

 Exactly.
 Exactly.

-Again, the law might stipulate that if they if they want to record me, then they have to ask my permission, just as I would to record them.
+Again, the law might stipulate that if they want to record me, then they have to ask my permission, just as I would to record them.